Background

 The Problem

-How might we both increase awareness about the environmental impact of meat, while also motivating people to change their lifestyle, through behavioral science-backed techniques?
+How might we motivate people to change their diets through behavior science-backed techniques?

 Creating a Strategy

-I targeted early-career members of Climate Action Club in the Bay Area, as I was already part of the community of young people still forming long-term habits.
+I targeted members of Climate Action Club in the Bay Area, since the group was made of young people passionate about the environment and still forming long-term habits.

-My goal was to get at least 10 people to eat plant-based for 7 days.
-The main challenge was turning attention into sign-ups within an already busy and attention-limited community.
-I knew I had to drive participation by engaging people with a compelling story.
+To get at least 10 people to sign up to eat plant-based for 7 days, I knew I had to engage people with a compelling story.

-Create commitment by having individuals sign their names, pledging to complete the challenge
+Create commitment by having individuals sign their names and pledge to complete the challenge

 When sign-ups slowed, I added a reward: a custom embroidered Climate Action Club hat for the winner.